Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Local Shapley

 \subsection{Local Shapley Value}

-The classical Shapley formulation implicitly treats every training point as potentially influential for every test point across all coalitions.
-However, modern learning systems often exhibit strong \emph{structural locality}: for a fixed test point $t$, only a limited portion of the training data participates in the computational pathway that determines $v_t(S)$.
+Modern learning systems often exhibit strong structural locality~\cite{lin2022measuring,yang2023many,koh2017understanding,Ribeiro2016LIME,papyan2020prevalence}: for a fixed test point $t$, only a limited portion of the training data participates in the computational pathway that determines $v_t(S)$.
 This observation suggests that the global coalition space $2^{\mathcal D}$ contains substantial redundancy when evaluating the contribution of training data to $t$.

 \paragraph{Support sets as structural locality.} To formalize this idea, we introduce a \emph{support set} $\mathcal N(t) \subseteq \mathcal D$, defined as the subset of training points that can meaningfully influence the prediction or utility at $t$.
 The support set may be determined by architectural structure (e.g., receptive fields in GNNs, leaf membership in trees), margin sparsity (e.g., support vectors), kernel bandwidth, or other model-specific mechanisms.
 We treat $\mathcal N(t)$ as fixed with respect to a reference model trained once on the full dataset, so that locality reflects structural dependency rather than coalition-dependent drift.
 Its size can be controlled via model hyperparameters (e.g., $K$ in KNN~\cite{cover1967nearest}, threshold in kernel methods~\cite{parzen1962estimation}, hop radius in GNN~\cite{kipf2017gcn}), thereby trading fidelity for efficiency.